calebdaze/Weather_shell/README.md

 A: Yes!
 At the current moment you must enter your lat and long while also putting in your own openweather API keys!
 The are free!

 TODO:
-DONE!
-Add a way where user can put their own city in program while having the program remember it.
 Make it where user can change F and C